Inflection point instability in Hartmann channel flow with variable electric conductivity: Conclusions

 We have considered the influence of the inhomogeneity of the fluid properties on the Hartmann channel flow.
 The laminar velocity profile is found to become asymmetric if the viscosity $\nu$ or the electric conductivity $\sigma$ varies linearly across the channel.
 The effect of $\sigma$ is particularly strong and manifests itself even at moderate values of $\Ha$.
 The maximum velocity location shifts toward the wall, where the electric conductivity is lower.
 It is also found that even weak variations of $\sigma$ lead to the development of inflection points in the velocity profile.

-Implications of the inflection points for instability and transition to turbulence have been explored in linear stability analysis and DNS.
-The study focused on the case of uniform $\nu$ and linearly varying $\sigma$.
-The new type of linear instability associated with the inflection points (IPI) is discovered.
-It coexists with the linear instability of the Hartmann boundary layers (HLI), but has completely different characteristics.
-The fastest growing perturbations are located in the core of the flow and have much smaller wavenumbers.
+The implications of inflection points for instability and the transition to turbulence are investigated using linear stability analysis and direct numerical simulations (DNS).
+This study considers the case of uniform viscosity and linearly varying electrical conductivity.

+A new mechanism of linear instability of the Hartmann channel flow, termed here inflection point instability (IPI), is identified.
+The characteristics of IPI are fundamentally different from those of the linear instability associated with Hartmann boundary layers (HLI).
+In particular, the fastest-growing IPI perturbations are spanwise rolls located in the core of the flow and having much smaller wavenumbers than their HLI counterparts.
+While the connection between IPI and the inflection points is not rigorously proven, it is strongly supported by several observations: the spatial structure of the growing perturbations, the correlation between the location of maximum kinetic energy and the inflection point, the values of the phase velocity of the IPI perturbations, and the existence of an inviscid limit for the IPI growth rate.